Patrick Cahill (Irish Nationalist)

 He was born in Castletown, County Laois and was educated at St. Patrick's, Carlow College, where his uncle was the distinguished orator and natural philosopher Dr. Daniel William Cahill.
 At Carlow he studied for and obtained an LLB from the University of London.

 He founded the Leinster Leader in 1880 in Naas, Co.
 Kildare.

-He was arrested as part of his political activities once in Kilkenny Gaol, later he was jailed in Clonmel under the Coercion Act of 1881.
+He was arrested as part of his political activities once in Kilkenny Gaol, later he was jailed in Clonmel under the Protection of Person and Property Act 1881.

 His brother was the Rev. Thomas Cahill, S.J., became president of the Jesuit College in Melbourne, Australia.